fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 			```

 		> __Note__
-		<br/>Max Special Limit does not count witch, but it counts tank in all gamemode.
+		<br/>1.
+Max Special Limit does not count witch, but it counts tank in all gamemode.
-		<br/>In Versus/Scavenge, Max Special Limit = infected team slots
+		<br/>2.
+In Versus/Scavenge, Max Special Limit = infected team slots
 	</details>

 	2. <details><summary>Adjust special limit if 5+ alive players</summary>